AUA-Youth-Forum/sporty-sam/README.md

 # sporty-sam
-Sporty Sam is a group project initiated at the Asian University Alliance Youth Forum 2019 held at University Of Colombo, SriLanka
+Sporty Sam is a group project initiated at the Asian University Alliance Youth Forum 2019 held at University Of Colombo, Sri Lanka.